jeanlouisnico/CWatM-spinetoolbox/docs/getting_started.md

     Pay special attention to the *FILE_PATHS* entity as this is the one that will vary between the different alternative e.g. meteo files for the 30-arcmin or 5-arcmin spatial resolution

+!!!
+Tip

+    When importing new CWatM ini file into the database, the workflow does not compare existing values with the new ones, therefore a lot of paramaters may be duplicated compared to the *Base* alternative.
+These *Parameters* can be deleted.
+It will make the Spine Database easier to read and maintain over time if multiple ini files are imported into the database.

 ### 5. Run your calibration